Sairajj06/Skin-cancer-Classification-using-NBI-images/README.md

-# Skin Cancer Classification (BCC, SK, AK) using NBI Images
+Skin Cancer Classification using NBI Images
 Overview

+This project focuses on the classification of skin cancer lesions using deep learning techniques.
+The goal is to build a model capable of identifying different types of skin lesions from medical images.

-This repository contains a deep learning model trained to classify skin cancer into three categories: Basal Cell Carcinoma (BCC), Seborrheic Keratosis (SK), and Actinic Keratosis (AK).
-The unique aspect of this project is the conversion of RGB skin lesion images into Narrow Band Imaging (NBI) images before training the model.
+The project explores the use of EfficientNetB1, a convolutional neural network architecture, to classify skin lesion images into three categories.

+An important aspect of this project is the use of Narrow Band Imaging (NBI) representation of skin lesion images to enhance visual features before training the model.
-Dataset

-The dataset consists of skin lesion images with three classes:

-BCC (Basal Cell Carcinoma)

-SK (Seborrheic Keratosis)

-AK (Actinic Keratosis)

-The dataset is split as follows:

-Training Set: 70%

-Validation Set: 20%

-Test Set: 10%

-Methodology

-Image Conversion: The RGB images were converted to NBI format to enhance feature extraction.

-Model Architecture: EfficientNet was used as the backbone for the classification model.

-Training: The model was trained using TensorFlow/Keras with appropriate data augmentation techniques.

-Evaluation: The trained model was evaluated using accuracy, precision, recall, and F1-score.

-Results

-The model achieved an accuracy of 78% on the test dataset.

-Performance metrics:

-Precision: 79%

-Recall: 78%

-F1-Score: 78%

-Future Improvements

-Enhancing the NBI conversion process for better feature extraction.

-Testing with additional deep learning architectures.

-Expanding the dataset for improved generalization.

-Contributors

-Sairaj Jagtap (sairajjagta3@gmail.com)
-Yash Raneja (yashraneja2006@gmail.com)
+Problem Statement

+Skin cancer is one of the most common forms of cancer worldwide.
+Early detection plays a crucial role in improving treatment outcomes.
+Medical image analysis using deep learning can assist dermatologists by providing automated classification of skin lesions.

+This project investigates the use of deep learning models to classify skin lesion images into different cancer categories using medical image data.